comic-xr/CoMIC/immersive_teleoperation/readme.md

 Humanoid Robot: Replay of collected motion trajectories
-Students: Marcus Barreto and Venkata Ravi Sridhar Devarakonda
+Students: Marcus Barreto & Venkata Ravi Sridhar Devarakonda

 NOTE: Make sure NO ONE is near H1's reach for safety; teleoperation is sometimes unpredictable and erratic.